Buy a machine with basic facilities.

 Many advisors tell you to buy a machine you can grow into, but I say the opposite – if you do that it’s likely to stay in the box.
 A beginner won’t know enough to be able to find their way through all the options.

-So a good secondhand basic machine is a better buy than a cheap modern machine with more functions but which doesn’t sew well and isn’t easy to control the speed or adjust the tension.
-It’s also a better buy for a beginner than a good expensive machine which has such a big choice of functions it’s too complex for someone who isn’t confident with sewing basics to understand.
+So a good secondhand basic machine is a better buy than a cheap modern machine which doesn’t sew well, isn’t easy to control the speed or adjust the tension, and may not allow you to change the length or width of the stitch.
+A good secondhand machine is also a better buy for a beginner than a good expensive machine which has such a big choice of functions it’s too complex for someone who isn’t confident with sewing basics to understand.

 A straight stitch sewing machine is enough for most projects.